burlingtoncode/btvdev-slack/BTVDev-Slack-CoC.md

 ### Contacting Admins

 You may get in touch with the BTVDev admin team by directly messaging them in private.
+Feel free to message multiple admins in case you do not get a response from someone.

-The admins are: @bradley, @jhoguet, @payton, @sara, @beerlington, @joshuaburke, @mo_mack
+The admins are: @bradley, @jhoguet, @payton, @beerlington, @joshuaburke

 ### Further Enforcement